 Additionally, every page contains Latin notes placed on the margins and between the lines; also the translations have been placed between the lines of Latin Psalms: each of them has been translated into Old English and into Norman-French.

 Let’s get back now to Eadwine himself: the famous miniature depicts scribe at his work and the surrounding frame contains inscription that is a form of dialogue between the Author and the Letter.
 Scribe describes himself as the “first” (or “prince”; lat.
 Princeps) among scribes and the Letter confirms his glory, claiming that his work will make him alive through ages.
 The inscription also gives the Scribe’s name: Eadwine.
 The book is believed to have been completed by at least 10 scribes, and it seems that at least 6 artists painted the decorations (although we do not know whether some of those scribes may also have been illuminators), but over 90% of the decoration is believed to have been completed by a single artist.
 The trouble is that so far we did not manage to identify any 12th century monk in Canterbury who was called Eadwine (or anything close to that name).
-It surely was not the abbot at the time, as when the Psalter was created the abbey was run by a man called Wybert (Wibert).
+It surely was not the prior at the time, as when the Psalter was created the priory was run by a man called Wybert (Wibert).

 Finally, it is worth mentioning that the Eadwine Psalter includes an astronomical curiosity as well!
 It is a drawing of a comet with an Old English inscription that says that in England the comet is called “hairy” (or “long-haired”) star.